 Take it out and rinse it through the water.
 Use a sink to do it thoroughly.
-Make sure there’s no mineral particle left in the shower-head.
+Make sure there are no mineral particles left in the shower head.

 Now take a metal sponge to scrub it nicely.
 Don’t be rough with it.
 Do it slowly and methodically in a circular motion.
 Otherwise, there will be scratches on the metal surface.
 If you are too harsh with it, then even the paint may chip off.